-Our skilled teachers, as well as expert external sports coaches from Community Sports Foundation (CSF) and Premier sports, deliver a curriculum focusing on supporting healthy life choices, including enjoyment of team and individual sports, participation in a wide range of physical activities and the development of playing as a team.
+Our teachers, deliver a curriculum focusing on supporting healthy life choices, including enjoyment of team and individual sports and participation in a wide range of physical activities.

 In the summer term, children in year 2 take part in swimming lessons using the excellent, local facilities at the Sports Park at University of East Anglia.
 Children learn the skills needed to swim confidently, as well as water safety.

-Weekly after-school clubs are available to children in Key Stage 1, where they will have the opportunity to practice a range of skills and further develop their understanding of team games.
+Weekly after-school clubs are available to children in Key Stage 1, where they will have the opportunity to practise a range of skills and further develop their understanding of team games.